Christian R&B: Religious reaction

 Many people continuously listen to their favorite style of music after professing their Christian faith.
 They begin to find sacred music of the same genre.
 This would mean that those who listen to R&B music could still do so after their religious conversion, embracing artists like J. Moss, Canton Jones, Mary Mary, One Nation Crew, 21:03, Mali Music, Cynthia Jones, and Debra Killings.

 Some Christian circles believe certain musical styles are inherently immoral, even if positive lyrics are being sung over the music.
 They say genres like rap, rock, blues and R&B should not mix with Christian music and that music should never veer away from the topic of Jesus, praise, or worship.
 In light of this info, it is no surprise that secular artists are backlashed after releasing gospel records.
-Several R&B artists like Dave Hollister, Michelle Williams, Shei Atkins, Kelly Price, Coko, Shirley Murdock, James Ingram, Al Green, Montell Jordan and Aretha Franklin are said to have straddled the fence.
+Several R&B artists like Aretha Franklin, Al Green, Shirley Murdock, Dave Hollister, Michelle Williams, Shei Atkins, Kelly Price, Coko, James Ingram, and Montell Jordan are said to have straddled the fence.

 In 2012, gospel singer Johnny Mo appeared on Christian television program Atlanta Live singing a Christian imitation of R. Kelly's 1994 hit "Bump n' Grind", titled "I Don't See Nothing Wrong with Living for Jesus".
 Some of the comments on Madame Noir supported this song while others rejected it.
 One of the issues that some Christian music listeners may have with listening to Christianized versions of secular music is that the newer Christian version may cause the listener to have a flashback, tempting that listener to commit behaviors they no longer wish to enact.